quiltt/quiltt-js/packages/react-native/README.md

 ## License

 This project is licensed under the terms of the MIT license.
-See the [LICENSE](LICENSE.md) file for more information.
+See the [repository LICENSE](../../LICENSE.md) file for more information.

 ## Contributing